-The East Chatswood local centre is located at the intersection of Penshurst St and Victoria Ave.
+The North Willoughby local centre is located at the intersection of Penshurst St and Victoria Ave.
 It is bounded by Patrick St to the south, Terminus Lane to the north west and Power Lane to the north east.
-East Chatswood, which is also known as North Willoughby, is situated on the fringe of the Chatswood CBD approximately 1.5km walking distance from the station.
+North Willoughby, which is also known as East Chatswood, is situated on the fringe of the Chatswood CBD approximately 1.5km walking distance from the station.

 The existing built form character of the centre is a traditional streetscape defined by two-storey street frontages with a setback third storey.
-Buildings define key corners, such as the heritage listed Willoughby Hotel at the corner of Penshurst Street and MacMahon Street, and the mixed-use building at the junction of Victoria Avenue and Penshurst Street.
+Buildings define key corners, such as the heritage listed Willoughby Hotel at the corner of Penshurst Street and Macmahon Street, and the mixed-use building at the junction of Victoria Avenue and Penshurst Street.

-There is a range of businesses including medical suites, real estate agents, bakery, café and restaurants.
+North Willoughby Sketch Perspective - Artist impression looking from Sydney St to Penshurst St. There is a range of businesses including medical suites, real estate agents, bakery, café and restaurants.